How to Harvest Thyme To Keep It Growing (9 PRO Tips)

 Do you like enhancing the flavor of your culinary creations by using fresh thyme?
 If this is the case, have you considered gathering it yourself from your backyard or balcony?

-It is an alternative that is not only beneficial to one’s wallet but also offers a very gratifying experience.
+It is an alternative that is not only beneficial to one’s wallet but also offers a very satisfying experience.

 This guide will give you a few simple pointers and suggestions for gathering thyme expertly.